 The 60-second answer

-For a Colorado hail claim, three deadlines matter: (1) your policy's "notice as soon as practicable" requirement (effectively immediate — typically days, not weeks), (2) your policy's suit-limitation provision (typically one year from the loss for property claims), and (3) Colorado's three-year statute of limitations on insurance contract disputes as the legal backstop.
-The policy provisions almost always have the shorter deadlines, so the policy is what controls in practice.
-If you discover damage months after a storm, you can typically still file — but every week you wait reduces both your evidence quality and your scheduling options.
+For a Colorado hail claim, three deadlines matter: (1) your policy's "notice as soon as practicable" requirement (effectively immediate — typically days, not weeks), with most carriers adding a practical reporting deadline of roughly 1 year from loss; (2) your policy's lawsuit-filing provision — under CRS 10-4-110.8(12)(a), policies issued or renewed after 2014-01-01 cannot shorten this below the applicable statute of limitations; and (3) Colorado's 3-year statute of limitations on insurance contract disputes (CRS 13-80-101), which is the controlling lawsuit deadline for modern Colorado homeowner policies.
+The carrier's reporting deadline is the one that trips up most homeowners — file as soon as you have documentation in hand.
 Always read your specific policy's declarations and conditions pages, or call your carrier directly to confirm the deadlines on your specific claim.

 The three deadlines, explained